Best Merchant Account Providers

 Some business owners make the mistake of thinking that only one merchant account is required for a business.

-However, you might need an aggregate merchant account to accept debit and credit card payments in store as well as an internet merchant account to accept online payments if customers purchase items from your website.
+However, you might need an aggregate merchant account to accept debit and credit card payments in store as well as an internet merchant account to accept online payments.

 Examples of internet merchant accounts include PayPal, Clover, and Paymentsense.